Year-End Tax Planning for Farmers & Ranchers

-As we move towards the end of another challenging year, it’s time for farmers and ranchers to shift focus from the fields to the financials.
+As we approach the end of another challenging year, it’s time for farmers and ranchers to shift focus from the fields to the financials.
 The unpredictable nature of the past few years, marked by market fluctuations and unprecedented weather events, has underlined the importance of strategic planning, especially in the realm of taxes.

 Farm Income Averaging

+Some years are better than others.
+That’s the nature of farming.
 Farm income averaging is a tool used to spread current year farm income out over the prior three years.
 This can be used to reduce tax liability when current year income is higher than income in one or more of the prior years.
 To learn more about farm income averaging, click here.

 Deferral of Crop Insurance Proceeds